esmf-org/esmf-org.github.io/_pages/download.md

     - [ESMF 8.0.0](https://github.com/esmf-org/esmf/releases/tag/ESMF_8_0_0)    (October 15, 2019)
 - Master list of [all previous releases](/static/releases.html)

+### Release Notification
+Please subscribe to the [ESMF_Info](https://mailman.cgd.ucar.edu/mailman/listinfo/esmf_info) mailing list in order to receive email notification each time a new ESMF version is released.
+This is an extremely very low volume list, exclusively used for ESMF release announcements.
+It is fully moderated to prevent any other use of this list.

 ### Development Snapshots
 Development snapshots (or "beta snapshots") are tagged regularly to assist in testing new features before an official release.
 The [development tags](https://github.com/esmf-org/esmf/tags) have the naming convention `vX.Y.ZbNN`.